Texas Skeleton Plant

 Maintenance

 Blooms April-September.
 Texas Skeleton Plant has smooth, almost leafless stems.
 Its few leaves are at the base of the plant and are narrow, gray-green, with short lobes.
-The bare stems, growing at odd angles, suggest its common name.
-The tubular flower grows singly at the end of flower stems.
+The bare stems, grow at odd angles, thus its common name.
+The tubular flower grows singly at the end of stems.
 When the stems are broken, they exude sap which coagulates into a gum.
+The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.